 - The Grand Bazaar (an absolute must.
 Think you don't need to buy anything?
 Think again.
 An absolute haven for lovers of fake designer goods.
 Rebekah was in her element.)

 - The Egyptian Spice Bazaar (a smaller version of the Grand Bazaar.
-Don't bother eating or drinking anything beforehand, because you will be hounded by smiling men offering you forcing you to chug down hot mouthfuls of sweet tea and nibble on baklava until your mouth tastes like cotton. - Süleymaniye Mosque (fun fact: mosque in Turkish is 'camii'.
+Don't bother eating or drinking anything beforehand, because you will be hounded by smiling men forcing you to chug down hot mouthfuls of sweet tea and nibble on baklava until your mouth tastes like cotton.) - Süleymaniye Mosque (fun fact: mosque in Turkish is 'camii'.
 Useful to know as you will see a lot of camiis everywhere.)

 - Atatürk Bridge - Galata Tower (the whole Galata area is fantastic for bars, restaurants, cafés and quirky shops.
 If you meander through Galata all the way to Taksim Square, you'll have plenty of shopping and eating opportunities.) - Dolmabahçe Palace (the last few Ottoman rulers lived in this palace.
 Truly, I have never seen such a stunning building.
 The rooms are exquisite, and there was one in particular that actually took my breath away.
 Rebekah and I had to stop and stare for several minutes because we couldn't believe it was real.
 No photos allowed inside, but we obviously weren't taking no for an answer, ha.
 It's also lovely to walk around the exterior of the palace as it's right on the water.
 Simply incredible.)

-- Balat (Balat is actually a neighbourhood full of cobbled streets and colourful houses.
+- Balat (Balat is a neighbourhood full of cobbled streets and colourful houses.
 It's turned into a bit of a hipster area, so great for Instagrammers who want a picture with rainbow steps.
 We had lunch here and looked around some of the shops.
 Really nice vibes.
 Just a bit of a hassle to get to as it's outside of the city centre.
 It was nice, however, to experience local culture and be the only non-Turkish people about.
-You need that reality check daily, i think, because a lot of the time you're in a bubble with other tourists and doing things that native people wouldn't do.
+You need that reality check daily, I think, because a lot of the time you're in a bubble with other tourists and doing things that native people wouldn't do.
 Just my opinion.)

 - Bayezid II Mosque (just a beautiful mosque that we stumbled upon.
 To be honest, most of the mosques are stunning and you could easily spend days just perusing religious buildings in Istanbul.
 Makes a bit of a change from musty-smelling English churches.)